 Windows, external doors and joinery

-Repair Category 1
+Repair Category 2

-Notes Windows, external doors and joinery show signs of normal wear and tear.
-One or two double glazed units would appear to have failed.
-We would point out that we have not tested all windows and doors.
+Notes Windows, doors and joinery show signs of normal weathering consistent with a property of this age and type.
+Evidence of corrosion to fitments was apparent.
+We would point out that we have not tested all windows.